chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/index.md

 ## Getting Help

-If you need assistance with the Meshcore:
+If you need assistance with the MeshCore:

 1. **Community Resources**: Check our [community resources](../../../resources/index.md) and [Discord](https://chicagolandmesh.org/discord) channels
 2. **Documentation**: Review the [MeshCore project documentation](https://docs.meshcore.io/)